Glynnryan/Power-Platform/Power Autoamte/Update Created By (Microsoft List)/Readme.md

 This Power Automate flow updates the “Created By” field in Microsoft Lists, replacing the default account with a specified user based on their email address, using an HTTP request to SharePoint.

-## Help

-We do not support samples, but this community is always willing to help, and we want to improve these samples.
-We use GitHub to track issues, which makes it easy for  community members to volunteer their time and help resolve issues.

-If you encounter any issues while using this sample, you can [create a new issue](https://github.com/pnp/powerapps-samples/issues/new?assignees=&labels=Needs%3A+Triage+%3Amag%3A%2Ctype%3Abug-suspected&template=bug-report.yml&sample=Sharepoint%20-%20List%20-%20Update%20Created%20By&authors=@Glynnryan&title=Sharepoint%20-%20List%20-%20Update%20Created%20By%20-%20).

-For questions regarding this sample, [create a new question](https://github.com/pnp/powerapps-samples/issues/new?assignees=&labels=Needs%3A+Triage+%3Amag%3A%2Ctype%3Abug-suspected&template=question.yml&sample=Sharepoint%20-%20List%20-%20Update%20Created%20By&authors=@Glynnryan&title=Sharepoint%20-%20List%20-%20Update%20Created%20By%20-%20).

-Finally, if you have an idea for improvement, [make a suggestion](https://github.com/pnp/powerapps-samples/issues/new?assignees=&labels=Needs%3A+Triage+%3Amag%3A%2Ctype%3Abug-suspected&template=suggestion.yml&sample=Sharepoint%20-%20List%20-%20Update%20Created%20By&authors=@Glynnryan&title=Sharepoint%20-%20List%20-%20Update%20Created%20By%20-%20).

-## Disclaimer

-**THIS CODE IS PROVIDED *AS IS* WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**

 ## Post Script